-During 2020, we developed and piloted a new Tender Management Software which has enabled us to capture information from our supplier base at the point they submit a tender to us.
-Following a successful pilot, we will launch the software across the business in 2021.
-Each supplier will be required to answer questions to enable us to understand the measures that they have taken to address the risks of modern slavery and human rights abuses within their own operations.
+In 2021, following the successful pilot of our new digital tender system in 2020, we launched the system across the business.
+The system enables us to capture information from our supplier and subcontractor base at the point they submit a tender to us.
+Each supplier and subcontractor is required to answer questions to enable us to understand the measures that they have taken to address the risks of modern slavery and human rights abuses within their own operations.
 This allows our Commercial teams to work with any suppliers from whom they need to seek further assurances, to ensure that they are addressing any perceived or known risk of modern slavery within their operations.
-The system will not issue a tender to a supplier that is unable to meet our MSA requirements and we will be able to report this information to senior management.
+We have designed the system in a way that means it will not issue a tender to a supplier that is unable to meet our MSA requirements.